nashsth/HelloWorld_Makefiles/README.md

 The following describes the capability of the makefiles found in each directory:

 1. **_HelloWorld_v1.0_**: Allows for build automation only when all prerequisites are in the same directory as the Makefile.
-You must list all object files the binary depends on, and furthermore you must specify the dependency of each object file.
-What this means is that you must explicitly write out all the object files you anticipate must be present, and furthermore, for EACH object file you note down, you must specify which source and header files that object file depends on.
+You must list all object files the binary file depends on, and furthermore you must specify the dependency of each object file.
+What this means is that you must explicitly write out all the object files which comprises the binary file, and furthermore, for EACH object file you note down, you must specify which source and header files that object file depends on.
 To learn more about object files, look up the compilation process, and what files are created during each step of the compilation process.

 2. **_HelloWorld_v2.0_**: Allows for build automation even when you keep source and header files in separate directories relative to the Makefile.
 However, you must still make a list of object files you anticipate must be present, and specify the dependency of each object file.
 The process of keeping a list of object files is made automatic by the introduction of the pattern substitution feature of GNU Make, but the specification of the dependency on source/header files is still the same as from v1.0